 Whilst you should have measures in place to prevent this from happening to begin with, a disaster recovery plan is vital for regaining access should the worst happen.
 It means that, in the unexpected event of data loss, you can stay calm knowing that you can still access all your important data and files.

-You can potentially save your business thousands of pounds by having an effective backup plan – ransomware is the biggest threat faced by SMBs, and the average downtime costs are up by 200% year-over-year.
+You can potentially save your business thousands of pounds by having an effective backup plan – ransomware is the biggest threat faced by SMBs.
+According to Gartner, the average cost of IT downtime is a staggering £4,000 per minute, with larger organisations facing even higher losses.
 Plus, under the General Data Protection Regulation (GDPR), all businesses must be able to restore access to personal data following an incident.

 12. Take a proactive approach

-It’s more important than ever to start taking a proactive rather than reactive approach to cyber security.
+Reactive strategies are no longer enough.
+Invest in proactive measures like advanced security systems, continuous monitoring and compliance protocols to protect your business from potential breaches.
 Disaster recovery will get you back on track following a major incident, but it should only be the final part of your business continuity strategy.
 Now that businesses are increasingly operating online, it’s essential to ensure that all necessary measures are in place for compliance and security.

 Even with the most advanced disaster recovery measures, the consequences of a data breach can’t be escaped.
 The risk of compromising your business and/or customer data, not to mention damage to your reputation, is too great to ignore.
 Making a significant financial investment in this may be off-putting, but the cost of ignoring it will be much greater in the long run.